 The first inventory was completed in 1998, and the first report was published in January 1999.
 The infrastructure inventory is a dynamic and progressive program that has evolved since its inception.
-This is the fourth report in the continuing inventory of Tennessee's infrastructure needs.
+This is the sixth report in the continuing inventory of Tennessee's infrastructure needs.
 It reflects several improvements over the first inventory.

-- Communication and partnerships among stakeholders have been improved. - A dedicated effort has been made to better capture new school construction needs. - TACIR staff have developed procedures to incorporate needs reported by state officials, including state transportation needs, into the inventory. - The format of the report has been updated to include a more analytical perspective by standardizing cost estimates based on population and land area and investigating the relationship between reported need versus funding-based variables and need-based variables. - Standardized procedures have been clarified to enhance reporting consistency. - Quality control has been augmented with statistical analysis and cross-referencing data. - The inventory forms have been redesigned to capture new data to support further analysis in future reports of fiscal and growth policy.
+- Communication and partnerships among stakeholders have been improved. - A dedicated effort has been made to better capture new school construction needs. - TACIR staff have developed procedures to incorporate needs reported by state officials, including state transportation needs, into the inventory. - The format of the report has been updated to include a more analytical perspective by standardizing cost estimates based on population and land area and investigating the relationship between reported need versus funding-based variables and needbased variables. - Standardized procedures have been clarified to enhance reporting consistency. - Quality control has been augmented with statistical analysis. - TACIR staff review information to ensure that all required fields are entered and that valid information is entered for each field.